-1. On December 31, 1982, the decedent was both a participant in the plan and in pay status (i.e., had received at least one benefit payment on or before December 31, 1982), and the decedent irrevocably elected the form of the benefit before January 1, 1983; or
+1. On December 31, 1982, the decedent was both a participant in the plan and in pay status, and the decedent irrevocably elected the form of the benefit before January 1, 1983, or

 2. The decedent separated from service before January 1, 1983, and did not change the form of benefit before death.